jtamames/SqueezeMeta/README.md

 * *-f*|*-seq* \<path\>: Fastq read files' directory (REQUIRED)

 *Restarting*
-* *--restart*: Restarts the given project where it stopped (project must be speciefied with -p option) (will NOT overwite previous results, unless --force-overwrite is also provided)
+* *--restart*: Restarts the given project where it stopped (project must be speciefied with -p option) (will NOT overwite previous results, unless --force_overwrite is also provided)
 * *-step* [int]: In combination with _--restart_, restarts the project starting in the given step number (combine with --force_overwrite to regenerate results)
 * *--force_overwrite*: Do not check for previous results, and overwrite existing ones